Workflow

 Anderson frames resource management by discussing five parts: knowledge bases, budgets, administration, licensing, and reports.
 It outlines the challenges these systems face for these parts to work together.
 The article also introduces emerging concepts like licensing, COUNTER, and SUSHI, which are topics that will be explored more thoroughly later.

 An ERM knowledge base (KB) contains a repository of structured information about library holdings.
 Multiple KBs exist and are used to facilitate the management and access of electronic resources.
 They typically include metadata about electronic journals, databases, e-books, and other digital assets that librarians manage.
 The most basic KB should contain metadata about inventory information or holdings data such as: publication title, identifiers like ISSNs for serials, ISBNs for monographs, etc. But KBs are also used to manage catalog data, link resolver data, interlibrary loans, subscription information, and more.
-There are several KB products, but as an example, see GOKb Global Open Knolwedge Base) and a list of publications about this open source product: GOKb Publications.
+See GOKb Global Open Knolwedge Base) as an example and a list of publications about this open source product: GOKb Publications.

 In Anderson's second article (chapter 3), the emphasis shifts to the importance of analyzing a library's workflow before selecting ERM software.
 Anderson underscores that workflow-based standards, even if they are not true technical standards, are important due to the diverse operational needs of libraries.
 Anderson's article invites us to think critically about how different libraries may prioritize distinct aspects of the ERM process.
 This article should help you draw connections to Samples and Healy and their discussion of proactive versus reactive troubleshooting.